software-students-fall2022/specification-exercise-team-2/README.md

 ## User Requirements

-1. As a user, I want to create an account so that I am registered to use the app.
+1. As a user (new), I want to create an account so that I am registered to use the app.
 2. As a user, I want to log in, so that I can start using the app.
 3. As a user, I want to edit my profile so that my friends can find me easier.
 4. As a user (student), I want to create a portfolio group so that I can document work throughout the semester.